apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 **indexPath**

+_Not required from Oak 1.6 , 1.4.7+_

 To speed up the indexing with CopyOnWrite you would also need to set `indexPath` in index definition to the path of index in the repository.
 For e.g. if your index is defined at `/oak:index/lucene` then value of `indexPath` should be set to `/oak:index/lucene`.
-This would enable the indexer to perform any read during the indexing process locally and thus avoid costly read from remote
+This would enable the indexer to perform any read during the indexing process locally and thus avoid costly read from remote.

 For more details refer to [OAK-2247][OAK-2247].
 This feature can be enabled via [Lucene Index provider service configuration](#osgi-config)